 Hello Fellow Readers,

-Some of the Microbiota has clumps of dead branches.
+Some of the Microbiota have clumps of dead branches.
 If they were along the driveway, I’d blame it on salt.
 I learned from an arborist there’s more evergreen decline due to the excessive rains the last two years causing soil compression inhibiting oxygen to the roots.
 We pruned each dead branch to the next stem joint.
 If they ran sprinklers in their lawn, I’d ask to be sure to prevent water from over-spraying the plants.

 Speaking of cedar, I noticed Sandy’s garden is naked of mulch yet weed-free.
-She explained after Artillery Fungus spewed on the house and her son’s car “there’s no more mulch.
+She explained after Artillery Fungus spewed on the house and her son’s car, “there’s no more mulch.
 We hoe between the plants to control weeds.”

 Artillery Fungus looks like clusters of tiny orange-brown or cream cups.
 Their minute black specked centers shoot tarlike spores that are virtually impossible to remove.
 Mulch is often to blame.
 However, the fungus can originate in nearby decaying forest trees, rotting leaves, or deer and rabbit droppings which quickly can infect newly laid mulch.